anjkrishnan/multiblockDICA/README.md

-# Multi-block Discriminant Correpsondence Analysis (Multi-block DiCA)
+# Multiblock Discriminant Correpsondence Analysis (Multiblock DiCA)
-This is the GitHub repository for _Multiblock Discriminant Correspondence Analysis: How to analyze group differences from structured qualitative data_ by Kirshnan, Yu, Miles, Beaton, Rabin, and Abdi (in progress).
+This is the GitHub repository for _Multiblock Discriminant Correspondence Analysis: How to analyze group differences from structured qualitative data_ by Krishnan, Yu, Miles, Beaton, Rabin, and Abdi (in progress).

 ## Structure